PoojaVM/python_calculator/README.md

 ## Any bugs or issues you could not resolve
 We have not seen any issues as such that we could not fix.
-But the autograder still showed some issues with cases related to precedence.
+But the autograder still showed some issues with couple of cases related to error and assignment.
 We tried different flows to fix those.

 ## An example of a difficult bug which you resolved
 Issue - We had an infinite loop in our program which was happening only for some expressions.